teroqim/the-ios-dugout/code-conventions.md

 Code conventions
 ================
 These are my own conventions I make up as I go along learning about iOS development.
 Don't agree?
-Got Suggestion?
+Got suggestions?
 Write your own conventions file.
 Or start an issue.
 /teroqim

 Objective-C